 10: Cubicles should be limed at the back every day after bedding up

-This reduces the bacteria in the area that the udder sits, reducing the environmental mastitis.
+This reduces the bacteria in the area where the udder sits, reducing the environmental mastitis.

 11: Beware of using the dump bucket on both mastitic cows and the fresh calvers

-The fresh calved cows are most at risk and so should either be milked first and/or the cluster washed thoroughly in cluster dip between each cow, even between mastitic cows.
+The freshly calved cows are most at risk and so should either be milked first and/or the cluster washed thoroughly in cluster dip between each cow, even between mastitic cows.

 12: Keep tails clipped (most already done) and singe hair off udders using a lance